Blog

 Payment disputes are so common in construction that lien waivers are frequently used.
 Lien waivers protect property owners from having to pay double by getting potential lien claimants to give up their rights once they get paid.

 If you are a contractor, subcontractor, or material supplier in Idaho, you must make sure that you understand the lien waiver that you are signing.
-This guide will answer some basic questions about one type of Idaho lien waiver, the Idaho Unconditional Waiver and Release Upon Progress Payment.
+This guide will answer some basic questions about one type of Idaho lien waiver: the Idaho Unconditional Waiver and Release Upon Progress Payment.

-If you are asked to sign an Idaho Unconditional Waiver Upon Progress Payment, make sure that the following situations apply to you before signing:
+If you are asked to sign this type of waiver, make sure that the following situations apply to you before signing:

-This is a progress payment waiver, which means that the payment that you received in exchange for signing this waiver is just partial payment.
+This is a progress payment waiver, which means that the payment you received in exchange for signing this waiver is just partial payment.
 Your work on a project is still in progress and you are still expecting to receive more payments in the future.

 As mentioned, you should never sign an unconditional lien waiver unless you have the money on hand and you are able to spend that money.
 Similarly, you must sign an unconditional lien waiver for progress payment when your work is still in progress.